 Buffy: Well, excuse me for not knowing about El Salvador!
 Like I'm ever going to Spain, anyway!

 - In Die Hard, a psychiatrist interviewed on the news brings up his book on "Helsinki Syndrome", as he calls it (presumably Stockholm has copyrighted itself and wouldn't give the rights).
 The newsreader cuts into clarify that Helsinki is in Sweden, and is quickly corrected - "Finland."

 - In a Shrek film, Donkey is served a platter of food by a chef who says "Bon appétit" (which is a French expression) and Donkey remarks: "Oh, boy!
 Mexican food!"
 (Of course, the fact that a four-legged animal can speak in the first place is pretty impressive on its own.)

-- Invoked inn the Disney The Three Musketeers (1993), Porthos claims to have been given gifts from various royals who don't exist, including the Queen of America and the Czarina of Tokyo.
+- Invoked in Disney's The Three Musketeers (1993); Porthos claims to have been given gifts from various royals who don't exist, including the Queen of America and the Czarina of Tokyo.
 He smirks whenever he says one, waiting to see if anyone catches onto his bullshit.

 - In Snow Dogs, the character played by Nichelle Nichols apologizes to an Alaskan cab driver because she only has "American money" with which to pay him.